 1. Practice good posture

 - A good posture might help in relieving shortness of breath (8).
 While sitting, keep your chest lifted and your shoulder placed back.
 This gives enough room for your lungs to expand.

 - While sleeping, prop your body upwards using some pillows, to expand the space in your abdominal cavity, giving you relief.

-2. Change Your Position:
+2. Change your position

-3. Slow Down:
+3. Slow down

-Breathing exercises (7) will help increase your lung capacity and offer more chest breathing (as abdominal breathing is difficult due to expanding uterus) (9).
+Pregnant or not, breathing exercises might help increase your lung capacity and enable more chest breathing (as abdominal breathing is difficult due to expanding uterus) (9).
 These exercises might help in reducing hyperventilationiXRapid breathing due to panic, anxiety, or a medical problem during pregnancy (10).

 - Inhale deeply while raising your arms upwards and sides.

 - Then exhale while bringing back your arms down on sides.